Crude Oil and Natural Gas (MCONG)

 This monthly survey utilizes administrative data provided by federal, provincial and territorial authorities responsible for the regulation of crude oil and natural gas production for the provinces and territories within their respective jurisdictions.
 Data are compiled on crude oil and natural gas production, net withdrawals, imports and exports, domestic deliveries, inventory change for Canada and the provinces and territories.

-The data are required for integration into the input-output sector of the Canadian System of National Accounts.
+The data are required for integration into the input-output sector of the Canadian System of Macroeconomic Accounts (CSMA).
 Data are also made available under the authority of the Statistics Act to other federal departments and provincial authorities through data sharing agreements subject to embodied principles of data confidentiality.
 Data are also intended for use by survey respondents, industry associations, industry analysts and general public to assess supply trends.